-- The state of MS received almost $11 million in federal disaster assistance for the recovery of its oyster and crab fisheries.
+- The state of MS received almost $11 million in federal disaster assistance to recover its oyster and crab fisheries.

-- The disaster economics publications and presentation of Dr. Posadas are listed in http://www.coastal.msstate.edu/publications-natural-technical-disasters and http://www.coastal.msstate.edu/disaster-presentations.
+- Dr. Posadas's disaster economics publications and presentations are listed at http://www.coastal.msstate.edu/publications-natural-technical-disasters and http://www.coastal.msstate.edu/disaster-presentations.

-- The reduction of marine debris in the commercial fishery will enhance economic opportunities in coastal fishing counties.
+- Reducing marine debris in the commercial fishery will enhance economic opportunities in coastal fishing counties.

-- Commercial fishing generated total economic impacts amounting to $107 million and created almost 2,000 jobs in Mississippi.
+- Commercial fishing generated total economic impacts of $107 million and created almost 2,000 jobs in Mississippi.

-- The overall goal of this economic analysis is to assess the economic impacts of marine debris on commercial fishing.
+- This economic analysis aims to assess the economic impacts of marine debris on commercial fishing.
 Specifically, it aims to achieve the following objectives.

 - First, construct technical characteristics of marine debris caught by commercial fishing vessels/boats.

-- Second, compile damages to commercial fishing vessels/boats and gear, and costs of removal and disposal of marine debris.
+- Second, compile damages to commercial fishing vessels/boats, gear, and costs of removing and disposing of marine debris.

-- Third, compile lost fishing time, reduction in catches, or foregone sales associated with marine debris.
+- Third, compile lost fishing time, reduced catches, or foregone sales associated with marine debris.

 - Finally, estimate economic impacts on commercial fishing associated with marine debris.

-- Dr. Posadas provided an estimate of the annual economic contribution of the state seafood industry by major species: shrimp, oyster, crabs, and fish.
+- Dr. Posadas provided an estimate of the annual economic contribution of the state seafood industry by major species: shrimp, oysters, crabs, and fish.

-- Mississippi marine regulatory agencies needed updated estimates of the economic contributions of the seafood industry to effectively manage state marine resources.
+- Mississippi marine regulatory agencies needed updated estimates of the economic contributions of the seafood industry to manage state marine resources effectively.